CompTIA Certification Guide

 CompTIA Linux+

-Linux network administrators with at least 12 months of Linux administration experience should pursue the CompTIA Linux+ Powered by LPI certification.
+Linux network administrators with at least 12 months of experience in Linux administration should pursue the CompTIA Linux+ Powered by LPI certification.
 Installation, package management, GNU and Unix commands, shells, scripting, security, and other skills should be included.
 The A+ and Network+ certifications are suggested but not required as a mandatory for this certification.
 To get this credential, candidates must pass two tests (LX0-103 and LX0-104).
 Candidates must take the tests in the order listed, and they must pass LX0-103 before moving on to LX0-104.
 New exams are usually released after beta exams, so interested candidates should monitor the Linux+ website for updates.

 CompTIA Cloud+

 The CompTIA Cloud+ certification has been keeping up with the rapid expansion of the cloud computing business.
-IT professionals with two to three years of experience in storage, networking, or data center administration are eligible for this certification.
+IT professionals with two to three years of experience in storage, networking, or data centre administration are eligible for this certification.
 CV0-002 is the only exam that is necessary.
 It assesses applicants' understanding of cloud technologies, hybrid and multi-cloud solutions, cloud marketplaces, and the integration of cloud-based technology into system operations.

 CompTIA Server+